chenabei0421/SensingGAN/README.md

         - b1: Beta1 of Adam
         - b2: Beta2 of Adam

-# Test
+## Test
--test.ipynb: Click Run to start testing after adjusting architecute of model and training parameters.
+-test.ipynb: Click **Run** on Juypter to start testing after adjusting architecute of model and training parameters.

     - Architecute of model:
         - **network.py: The architecutre of load_gname model**